t8js/store/README.md

 let store = new Store({ counter: 0 });
 ```

-🔹 Similarly to instances of the built-in data container classes, such as `Set` and `Map`, stores are created as `new Store(data)` rather than with a factory function.
+Similarly to instances of the built-in data container classes, such as `Set` and `Map`, stores are created as `new Store(data)` rather than with a factory function.

-## Manipulation
+## Value manipulation

 ```js
 let store = new Store({ counter: 0 });